 Our brains develop self-deprecating thought patterns.

-You know that moment of euphoria following a super-sweaty, challenging workout where you feel like you conquered the world?
+You know that moment of euphoria following a super-sweaty, challenging workout?
 You feel strong, unbeatable and excited for your recovery snack or meal.
 No matter what type of movement, Thomas says fitness boosts confidence and offers a sense of accomplishment.
-On the other end of the spectrum, not exercising has the opposite impact, decreasing our self-esteem and image.
-“This is because the person who's too sedentary can feel and think of themselves [negatively] in many ways,” Thomas says.
-“The person may feel less vibrant, fun, productive, energetic, and so on.”
+On the other end of the spectrum, not exercising has the opposite impact, decreasing self-esteem and image.
+"This is because the person who's too sedentary can feel and think of themselves [negatively] in many ways," Thomas says.
+"The person may feel less vibrant, fun, productive, energetic, and so on."

 Once these thoughts begin, they're tough to beat.
 It becomes a cycle of putting ourselves down, not having enough energy to work out, and then feeling worse afterward.